 Consequently the habit of mind which leads to a search for relationships between facts becomes of the highest importance in the production of ideas.

-This involves 5 steps.
+The process he advises involves 5 steps.

 While we will all be familiar with each individual step, it is more important to recognize their relationship and “grasp the fact that the mind follows these five steps in definite order.”